CathyWWW123/Personal-Music-Playlist-Recommendation-Chatbot/README.md

   After emotion detection, the user supplies a Spotify playlist URL.
 We scrape your playlist’s tracks, match them against our master dataset, encode them with an autoencoder, then recommend songs with high cosine similarity (excluding your seed tracks).

 - **Lightweight, End-to-End Pipeline**
-  - GPT-3.5 for quick emotion inference
+  - DistilRoBERTa-base for quick emotion inference
   - Spotipy for Spotify API integration
   - PyTorch autoencoder + scikit-learn scaler for feature encoding
   - Cosine similarity for nearest-neighbor retrieval